 Effects of Other Drugs on Combined Oral Contraceptives

-Strong CYP3A4 inhibitors such as ketoconazole increase hormone serum concentrations.
-The effect of a strong CYP3A4 inhibitor, ketoconazole, on dienogest and estradiol pharmacokinetics was studied in an open-label, two parallel-groups, one-sequence, one-way crossover study in healthy postmenopausal Caucasian women.
+Substances Increasing the Systemic Exposure of COCs (enzyme inhibitors): The effect of a strong CYP3A4 inhibitor, ketoconazole, on dienogest and estradiol exposure was studied in an open-label, one-sequence, one-way crossover study in healthy postmenopausal Caucasian women.
 One tablet of 2 mg estradiol valerate and 3 mg dienogest was administered orally once a day for 14 days.
 Twelve volunteers received an oral dose of 400 mg ketoconazole (that is, 2 tablets containing 200 mg ketoconazole) once daily for 7 days (Days 8–14).
 Twenty-four hour pharmacokinetics of estradiol and dienogest on Days 7 and 14 were compared.
-Coadministration with the strong inhibitor ketoconazole resulted in a 186% and 57% increase of AUC (0–24hr) at steady state for dienogest and estradiol.
-There was also a 94% and 65% increase of Cmax at steady state for dienogest and estradiol when co-administered with ketoconazole.
+Co-administration with the strong inhibitor ketoconazole increased the AUC (0–24h) at steady state for dienogest and estradiol by 2.86 and 1.57-fold, respectively.
+There was also a 1.94 and 1.65-fold increase of Cmax at steady state for dienogest and estradiol when coadministered with ketoconazole.

-Moderate CYP3A4 inhibitors such as erythromycin increase hormone serum concentrations.
-The effect of a moderate CYP3A4 inhibitor, erythromycin on dienogest and estradiol pharmacokinetics was studied in an open-label, two parallel-groups, one-sequence, one-way crossover study in healthy postmenopausal Caucasian women.
+The effect of a moderate CYP3A4 inhibitor, erythromycin on dienogest and estradiol exposure was studied in an open-label, one-sequence, one-way crossover study in healthy postmenopausal Caucasian women.
 One tablet of 2 mg estradiol valerate and 3 mg dienogest was administered orally once a day for 14 days.
 Twelve volunteers received an oral dose of 500 mg erythromycin three times a day for 7 days (Days 8–14).
 Twenty-four hour pharmacokinetics of estradiol and dienogest on Days 7 and 14 were compared.
-When co-administered with the moderate inhibitor erythromycin, the AUC (0–24hr) of dienogest and estradiol at steady state were increased by 62% and 33%, respectively.
-There was also a 33% and 51% increase of Cmax at steady state for dienogest and estradiol when coadministered with erythromycin.
+When co-administered with the moderate inhibitor erythromycin, the AUC (0–24h) of dienogest and estradiol at steady state were increased by 1.62 and 1.33-fold, respectively.
+There was also a 1.33 and 1.51-fold increase of Cmax at steady state for dienogest and estradiol, respectively, when co-administered with erythromycin.

 Significant changes (increase or decrease) in the plasma concentrations of the estrogen and progestin have been noted in some cases of co-administration of HIV/HCV protease inhibitors or with non-nucleoside reverse transcriptase inhibitors.